-It’s pretty easy to feel overwhelmed about the whole process of getting into a university.
+It’s pretty easy to feel overwhelmed about the whole process of applying to college.
 After all, college is nothing like high school.
 But like everything else in life, all it takes is a great deal of research and preparation—along with some helpful pieces of advice from your parents and people who have already been through the same experience.

 So before you submit your application forms, here are 10 things you need to keep in mind: